Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Experiments and Discussion

 \section{Experiments and Discussion}

-To evaluate Motif-Backdoor, we conduct an empirical study of Motif-Backdoor on four benchmark datasets and three SOTA graph classification models.
-Specifically, our experiments are designed to answer four key research questions (RQs):
+To evaluate Motif-Backdoor, we conduct an empirical study of Motif-Backdoor on four benchmark datasets and three SOTA graph classification models. {Specifically, our experiments are designed to answer five key research questions (RQs):

+$\bullet$ \textbf{RQ1}: Does Motif-Backdoor make the correct motif trigger selection when there is only a small amount of data? }

-$\bullet$ \textbf{RQ1}: Does the proposed Motif-Backdoor achieve the SOTA backdoor attack performance?
+$\bullet$ \textbf{RQ2}: Does the proposed Motif-Backdoor achieve the SOTA backdoor attack performance?

-$\bullet$ \textbf{RQ2}: Can motifs with similar structures act as triggers with similar attack performance?
+$\bullet$ \textbf{RQ3}: Can motifs with similar structures act as triggers with similar attack performance?

-$\bullet$ \textbf{RQ3}: Can Motif-Backdoor still work well under possible defense?
+$\bullet$ \textbf{RQ4}: Can Motif-Backdoor still work well under possible defense?

-$\bullet$ \textbf{RQ4}: What is the effect of hyperparameter value on Motif-Backdoor?
+$\bullet$ \textbf{RQ5}: What is the effect of hyperparameter value on Motif-Backdoor?
 Can the proposed Motif-Backdoor maintain stealth?